Find a Qualified Attorney Near You

 Section 287(g) authorized ICE to delegate to local law enforcement certain functions of immigration officers.
 The section allows local agencies to identify and assess noncitizens with criminal charges.

-ICE also has the Criminal Apprehension Program with a similar aim.
+ICE also has the Criminal Apprehension Program, which has a similar aim.
 The program aims to enhance cooperation between federal agencies and local governments.
 This is particularly to identify and prosecute noncitizens convicted of serious crimes.

 Ohio E-Verify Requirements

-E-Verify Process is an online system for employers to verify employees' employment eligibility.
-The system compares the employee's records with the data stored by DHS and the Social Security Administration.
+E-Verify is an online system for employers to verify employees’ employment eligibility and authorization to work in the U.S. The system compares the employee’s records with the data stored by DHS and the Social Security Administration.

-In Ohio, those who would like to get a U.S. driver's license should present documentation proving the following:
+In Ohio, those who would like to get a U.S. driver’s license must present documentation proving the following:

 - Legal Name